 Music for everyone

-On the first Thursday of every month, our free morning concert at 10.00am delivers music to stimulate many tastes.
-It may be strings or woodwind, it might be piano or percussion, but it is always immersive and transformative.
+On the first Thursday of every month, our free morning concert at 11.00am delivers music to stimulate many tastes.
+Whether strings or woodwind, voice, piano or percussion, the performances from Queensland Conservatorium and The University of Queensland are always immersive and transformative.
 The busy city streetscape outside may as well be in another world.

-Lunchtime concerts also offer a temporary respite from bustling city life, and our Cathedral also plays host to many evening events – concerts, recitals and performances across a range of musical genres – featuring a range of artists from school ensembles to Conservatorium members to acclaimed national and international performers.
+Our Cathedral also plays host to many evening events – concerts, recitals and performances across a range of musical genres – featuring a range of artists and ensembles, local and international.